liferay/liferay-docs/en/develop/tutorials/articles/290-configuration/01-making-apps-configurable/00-intro.markdown

 This tutorial demonstrates both adding your application's configuration form to the System Settings application in the Control Panel and categorizing the configuration.
 Subsequent tutorials show you how to

 1. Set the *scope* of the configuration.
 Read more about configuration scope [here](/docs/7-1/user/-/knowledge_base/u/system-settings#configuration-scope).

 2. Read configuration values from various contexts.

 | **Note:** To see a working application configuration, deploy the
 | `configuration-action`
 | [Blade sample](https://github.com/liferay/liferay-blade-samples/tree/7.1/gradle/apps/configuration-action)
 | and navigate to System Settings (*Control Panel* &rarr; *Configuration* &rarr;
 | *System Settings*).
-In the Other category, click the *Message display
+Go to *Platform* &rarr; *Third Party*.
+In the System Scope,
-| configuration* entry.
+| open the *Message display configuration* entry and edit the fields as you wish.
 |
 | Add the *Blade Message Portlet* to a page to test your configuration choices.

 You don't need much prior knowledge to use the configuration API, but